A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Introduction

 One of the main uncertainties in \cbGRB models is the origin of the relativistic jets.
 They can be generated either through electromagnetic processes from a rotating BH \citep[][hereafter BZ]{Blandford1977} or a magnetized NS \citep[e.g.,][]{Goldreich1969,Usov1992,Duncan1992,Thompson1994,Metzger2011}, or hydrodynamically by the pair plasma produced by annihilation of neutrinos emitted from the accretion disk along the polar accretion funnel \citep[e.g.][]{Eichler1989,Paczynski1990,Woosley1993,MacFadyen1999}.
 Despite significant progress following the multi-messenger and multi-wavelength event of GW170817 \citep[see][for reviews]{Nakar2020,Margutti2021}, and numerous advanced first-principles simulations of BNS and BH--NS mergers \citep[e.g.][]{Rosswog2003,Shibata2006c,Rezzolla2011,Etienne2012,Hotokezaka2013b,Nagakura2014,Kiuchi2015,Kiuchi2015b,Paschalidis2015,Kawamura2016,Ruiz2016,Ruiz2018,Ruiz2020,Ciolfi2017,Ciolfi2019,Ciolfi2020,Mosta2020,Hayashi2022,Hayashi2023,Sun2022,AguileraMiret2023,Combi2023,Kiuchi2023,Gottlieb2023b}, the connection between the central engine and the aforementioned observed characteristics remains poorly understood.

 In this paper, we review recent first-principles simulations, and how they constrain the origins of the different types and phases of \cbGRB light curves.
-In particular, we present a framework for connecting the binary merger population with the entire spectrum of \cbGRB observations.
+In particular, we present a framework for connecting the binary merger population with the entire spectrum of \cbGRB observations, which provides a first-principles explanation for the origin of the constant-power prompt emission and decaying EE.
 The paper is structured as follows.
 In \S\ref{sec:lgrb} we argue that while lGRB jets are powered by magnetically arrested disks (MADs), BH-powered \cbGRB jets are generated before the disk enters a MAD state.
 In \S\ref{sec:massive} we show that the formation of a massive disk ($ \mdisk \approx 0.1\,\msun $) around the post-merger BH inevitably powers \lbGRBs such as GRB 211211A.
 In \S\ref{sec:origin} we present two self-consistent models as the origin of \sbGRBs: prompt-collapse BHs forming low-mass disks and hypermassive NSs (HMNSs); we describe why we favor these two scenarios over alternatives, such as delayed-collapse BHs, supramassive NSs (SMNSs), white dwarf (WD) mergers/accretion induced collapse (AIC), and neutrino-driven jets.
 In \S\ref{sec:comparison} we discuss the origin of the precursor and EE of \cbGRBs, compare the models with observables, and deduce that \sbGRBs are likely powered by HMNSs, whereas \lbGRBs are powered by BHs with massive disks.
 We summarize and conclude in \S\ref{sec:summary}.